zhihanxu3/mphil-dissertation-supplementary-scripts/README.md

 by nnU-Net, and removes the original 8-band files afterwards.

 #### Step 2 — Prepare label masks and dataset.json
-Run 'prepare_nnunet_training_masks.py'.
+Run `prepare_nnunet_training_masks.py`.
 This remaps your RF annotation class IDs to the nnU-Net 3-class label scheme (background, lake, channel), resolves any shape mismatches between masks and images, saves corrected labels to labelsTr/, and generates dataset.json describing the 8-band channel configuration.

 #### Step 3 — Preprocess
-Submit 'preprocess.sh' to the HPC for preprocess remotely: sbatch preprocess.sh
+Submit `preprocess.sh` to the HPC for preprocess remotely: sbatch preprocess.sh

 This runs nnU-Net's planning and preprocessing pipeline using the